-Very few women look forward to “time of the month,” but for some of them it is more than just a minor inconvenience.
-Like any other organ in the body, the female reproductive system is also capable of having deviations from what is considered normal.
-One of these abnormalities is called endometriosis.
-This occurs when tissue that is typically inside the uterus grows outside of it, resulting in especially painful menstruation and more difficulty conceiving.
+Very few women look forward to the “time of the month”.
+For some of them, it is more than just a minor inconvenience.
+Deviations can also happen towards the female reproductive system.
+Endometriosis can happen as an abnormality of a woman’s reproductive organ.
+This occurs when tissue that is typically inside the uterus grows outside of it.
+The condition results in especially painful menstruation and more difficulty conceiving.
 According to the World Health Organization (WHO), it is estimated that about 10% of women worldwide have endometriosis.

 Besides dysmenorrhea (painful menstrual cycles), other symptoms include:

 - Other symptoms of physical illness during menstruation, such as nausea, diarrhea, constipation, and excessive tiredness

 Some women with endometriosis call themselves “spoonies”.
 The term refers to a person living with any chronic illness.
 The term was coined by Christine Miserandio, a popular blogger who lives with lupus (SLE).
 She described her disease as having “spoons” to use every day before she runs out of energy.
 “These illnesses are often invisible.
 To most people, spoonies may appear healthy and able-bodied.
 Especially when they are young like Sophie Cowley, a woman who suffers from chronic migraines.
 This is appropriate for women with endometriosis because someone who has the condition certainly does not “look” sick.
 Unfortunately, the topic of menstruation is often swept under the rug by the general public.
 Others may mistake a woman’s pain for being “dramatic” or “moody.”

 Anthony Padilla, a popular YouTube star and formerly a member of the Smosh channel, interviewed women with endometriosis.
 They share their personal experiences and struggles with the disorder.